CoFH/cofh.github.io/docs/thermal-expansion/fluid-transposer/index.md

 * 250 mB of a [fluid potion](/docs/thermal-foundation/potion-fluid/) can be drained from a [potion](https://minecraft.gamepedia.com/Potion) for 800 RF.

-{% include recipe-table.html type='transposer-empty' recipes=page.recipe-list.empty %}
+{% include recipe-table.html type='transposer-te5-empty' recipes=page.recipe-list.empty %}